quickwit-oss/quickwit/docs/reference/cli.md

 ---
-title: CLI Reference
+title: Command-line options
-sidebar_position: 1
+sidebar_position: 4
 ---

 Quickwit command line tool lets you create, ingest, search, start search and indexer servers.
-For configuration, `quickwit` needs a [config file path](quickwit-config.md) that you can specify with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.
+For configuration, `quickwit` needs a [config file path](../configuration/node-config.md) that you can specify with `QW_CONFIG` environment variable: `export QW_CONFIG=./config/quickwit.yaml`.

 This page documents all the available commands, related options, and environment variables.

 :::caution

-Before using Quickwit with object storage, check out our [advice](../administration/cloud-env.md) for deploying on AWS S3 to avoid some nasty surprises at the end of the month.
+Before using Quickwit with object storage, consult our [guidelines](../operations/aws-costs.md) for deploying on AWS S3 to avoid surprises on your next bill.

 :::